 Topicals include lotions, balms, oils, and other products that are absorbed through the skin.
-Topicals can be non-psychoactive and provide localized relief of pain, soreness, and inflammation.
+Topicals are non-psychoactive and provide localized relief of pain, soreness, and inflammation.
 Early evidence shows potential benefits for a range of ailments such as psoriasis, dermatitis, itching, headaches, cramping, and others.

-Vaporizer technology allows cannabis extract to be heated into a vapor form and inhaled, which is popular among customers avoiding combustion and offers the benefit of precise dosage control.
+Vaporizer technology allows cannabis extract to be heated into a vapor form and inhaled by the patient, which is popular among patients seeking immediate symptom relief and offers the benefit of precise dosage control.